Is It Legal for IT Employers to Limit Basic Salary to Rs. 15,000 for High CTC Employees?

 (i) The cash value of any food concession;

-And the Gratuity Act -Payment of Gratuity Act, 1972
+The Gratuity Act - Payment of Gratuity Act, 1972

 Section 2 -

-(s) "wages" means all emoluments which are earned by an employee while on duty or on leave in accordance with the terms and conditions of his employment and which arc paid or arc payable to him in cash and includes dearness allowance but does not include any bonus, commission, house rent allowance, overtime wages and any other allowances. xxxx"
+(s) "Wages" means all emoluments which are earned by an employee while on duty or on leave in accordance with the terms and conditions of his employment and which are paid or are payable to him in cash and includes dearness allowance but does not include any bonus, commission, house rent allowance, overtime wages, and any other allowances.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute